Johnny Parsons: Racing family

-Johnny Parsons is the son of Johnnie Parsons and Arza Parsons (née Mitchell).
+Parsons is the son of Johnnie Parsons and Arza Parsons (née Mitchell).
 His parents divorced, and Johnny was raised with half-brothers Dana Carter and Duane "Pancho" Carter Jr., the product of Arza's marriage with Duane Carter Sr. The Carters grew up racing quarter-midgets in Indianapolis.
 His first name is spelled differently than his father's.
 Though not his legal name, he was sometimes referred to in the media as "Johnny Parsons Jr." to distinguish him from his father.